5 Effective Strategies for Virtual Meetings

 Finally, consider ending on a light note with small talk or a joke to boost everyone’s mood and energy before heading out to tackle responsibilities!
 Send a meeting follow-up with the notes and action items shortly after the meeting via email, Google Docs, or Slack so everyone is on the same page and has all information readily accessible.

 The inability to meet in person doesn’t mean we can’t have purposeful and effective meetings!
 We just need to adapt to the virtual environment, help one another, and roll with the punches.
 Consider hiring a professional facilitator to help navigate this shift to virtual and set your business up to experience positive results.
 A facilitator’s job is to actively guide teams through the decision-making process to reach goals and desired outcomes.
 They are unbiased leaders removed from emotion about office politics, which allows them to objectively lead with a clear vision of the sought-after goal.
 Their purpose is to ensure that a team meets its objectives, has fruitful conversations, and that the group gets what they need and want from the gathering.
 We also developed various downloadable resources and guides on Magical Meetings, Remote Design Sprints, and Hybrid Work to help you and your team navigate this unique time.
 We’re all in this together!

 Want to learn more about our virtual services?

 Voltage Control offers virtual services including Virtual Facilitation, Virtual Transitions, and Virtual Meeting Design.
+We also offer online courses, training, and workshops on Magical Meetings, Design Sprints and Design Thinking, and Large Virtual Meetings.
 Please reach out at email@example.com if you are interested in learning more and for a consultation.